Our Team: Veterinarians

 Dr. Amanda Donovan

 Dr. Amanda Donovan is originally from Cheektowaga, NY.
 She attended grammar school at Infant of Prague and then moved to Williamsville where she attended Williamsville North High School.
 She received her Bachelor's in Biology from Canisius College.
 Her veterinary studies took her to the sunny Caribbean where she received her Doctor of Veterinary Medicine degree from St. George's University in Grenada, West Indies in 2007.
 She graduated as a member of the school's honor society, Phi Zeta.
 Dr. Donovan has always enjoyed working with animals.
 She started her career as a veterinary assistant at a local WNY veterinary hospital in high school and has been working in animal hospitals ever since.
 While she enjoys all aspects of veterinary medicine, Dr. Donovan has a special interest in Cardiology.
-She shares her home with her husband, her two young boys and her pets - Karl (a Great Dane mix), Elroy (a French Bulldog) and Muchacho (a tuxedo cat).
+She shares her home with her husband, her two young boys and her pets - Steve (a Great Dane mix), Elroy (a French Bulldog) and Muchacho (a tuxedo cat).